dkaufmann96/portfolio-frontend/pages/work.md

 # Work

-Here are some projects that are/were developed during my work as a software engineer.
+Here are some projects that were developed during my previous employments as a software engineer.

 ## [Advoodle](https://realty.advoodle.com/)